 performance and recording over a ten-day period, including the

-composer's own "Te lucis ante terminum."
-Dieter Hennings, guitarist,
+composer's own anthem "Te lucis ante terminum."
+Guest

 On April 17, 2014, the Argenta Trio performed "Wilderness Portraits: Three Places in Nevada" for the Argenta Concert Series, in Nightingale Hall, at the University of Nevada, Reno, Nevada, together with works by Beethoven and Brahms.

-The composer participated in a trip to Cuba sponsored by the American Composers Forum and composed a new work for string orchestra inspired by and dedicated to Camerata Romeu.
+In December Ms. Houghton traveled to Cuba with the American Composers Forum composed a new work for string orchestra inspired by and dedicated to Camerata Romeu.